jeremyjh/dialyxir/README.md

 Dialyxir supports Dialyzer's incremental analysis mode (available in OTP 26+).
 When enabled, Dialyzer will reuse previous analysis results and only analyze changed modules, significantly speeding up subsequent runs.

+When incremental mode is active Dialyxir skips its traditional PLT bootstrap (`mix dialyzer --plt`) and lets Dialyzer's incremental pipeline build and maintain the PLT files itself.
+Your first `mix dialyzer --incremental` run will therefore create the incremental PLT artifacts automatically; later runs reuse those files without re-copying the classic PLT.

 You can enable incremental mode in two ways:

 **1. Via mix.exs configuration:**